astroport-fi/aips/aip/AIP3/aip3.md

 ## Motivation

 With over 20,000 wallets minting LunaX, LunaX is a widely used aUST style liquid staking derivative.
-LunaX is already used as a collateral on Mirror (Poll link here) and Edge protocol while several DeFi integrations are in the pipeline.
+LunaX is already used as a collateral on Mirror (Poll link [here](https://mirrorprotocol.app/#/gov/poll/225)) and Edge protocol while several DeFi integrations are in the pipeline.
 Here are a few key details about LunaX:

-1. Total Staked Luna: 1.9M Luna (155 M UST as on April 12th 2022)
+* Total Staked Luna: 1.9 M Luna (155 M UST as on April 12th 2022)

-2. Total size of LunaX <> Luna LP Pool: 1.6M Luna (130 M UST as on April 12th 2022)
+* Total size of LunaX <> Luna LP Pool: 1.6 M Luna (130 M UST as on April 12th 2022)

 Luna <> LunaX pool is the largest pool on Terraswap.
 Stader would like to work with Astroport & bring the LunaX-Luna liquidity to Astroport (if governance approved) benefiting both the Astroport and Stader communities.